Home · Property management · Renting out a new build

 Compliance

-New builds aren't automatically rental compliant.
+New builds are not automatically rental compliant.

 This catches a lot of first-time new build landlords.
 Your home was built to construction code, but rental properties need to meet additional safety and security standards under WA tenancy regulations.